jfairbank/redux-glue/README.md

 various fashions.

 The first way is supply arguments to the new action creator that you glued together.
-You can supply arguments to each inner action creator by passing in an array of arrays with each action creator's arguments.
+You can supply arguments to each inner action creator by passing in a variable number of arrays with each action creator's arguments.

 ```js
 // actions.js